aptech/docs/docs/plotsetylabel.rst

 Purpose
 ----------------

-Controls the settings for the Y-axis label on a graph.
+Controls the settings for the y-axis label on a graph.

 Format
 ----------------